 The Cheekwood Botanical Garden and Museum of Art hosts their annual “Goblins in the Garden” event every year in late October, right around Halloween.
 Preschoolers and young goblins are invited to wear their favorite spooky or zany costume and head out to Cheekwood for a trick-or-treat trail in the Color Garden, themed art and science activities, and a Pumpkin House photo booth.

 The Grand Ole Opry hosts its annual Birthday Bash every October at the Grand Ole Opry House by offering a star-packed homecoming celebration.
 This includes tons of entertainment including backstage tours, autograph sessions, and free music in the Opry Plaza.
-This weekend event also includes food trucks, live performances by popular artists, activities like picnics and bingo, and more.
+This weekend event also includes food trucks, live performances by popular artists, and activities like picnics and bingo.

-The Tennessee State Museum’s annual ghost story festival, Haunted Museum, is normally held the weekend before Halloween.
-This is a free family-oriented event that normally takes place during daylight hours.
+Tennessee State Museum’s annual ghost story festival, Haunted Museum, is held the weekend before Halloween.
+This is a family-oriented event that place during daylight hours.

 Kids can enjoy a "ghost trail" throughout the museum featuring surprises, crafts, and beverages.
-Ghost stories about Tennessee's past like the Bell Witch, Cherokee spirit Spearfinger, and more are told.
+Ghost stories about Tennessee's past-like the Bell Witch, Cherokee spirit Spearfinger-are told.
 Additional storytelling activities and prizes are given throughout the trail.

 The NAIA Pow Wow and Fall Festival, beginning on the third Saturday in October, attracts people from all over the state of Tennessee.
 This event is billed in Indian Country as the largest Pow Wow east of the Mississippi.

 Every Fall season, the Schermerhorn Symphony Center plays host to the annual region's Free Day of Music.
-The popular event invites the entire community to Schermerhorn Symphony Center to enjoy free musical performances all day long and into the night.
-The event is usually held in the first days of October and features a wide variety of local ensembles performing throughout the day.
+The popular event invites the entire community to Schermerhorn Symphony Center to enjoy free musical performances all day long...and into the night.
+The event is usually held in the first days of October and features a wide variety of local ensembles performing.

-The event features more than 20 performers, including the Nashville Symphony, and features arts and crafts, an Instrument Petting Zoo, food vendors, and a beer garden.
+Included are more than 20 performers from the Nashville Symphony, arts and crafts, an Instrument Petting Zoo, food vendors, and a beer garden.